Morphs [Oak Catalog #]

 HazardsThe physiology and personality of Porygon in themselves are not harmful at all; they are friendly and enjoy working with their masters, whether in day-to-day life or in competitive battles.
 However, many have exploited their Porygon for less-than-honorable purposes.
 A trained hacker can insert a virus into their Porygon's system, despite most models having a rapidly-updated firewall system.
 Porygon2s can email themselves from machine to machine, spreading this virus onto another computer's native Porygon.
 The largest such outbreak is believed to have been started by Team Rocket and infected at least 300 Porygons and Porygon2s, in addition to taking down the computers of multiple Pokémon centers, banks, and homes.
 In addition to this, a faulty Porygon can cause seizures for those who look at a screen that is connected to a device it is occupying.
 This bug was fixed with the release of Porygon2.
 Porygon-Z, as mentioned before, is inherently unstable, and while still has loyalty programmed in it, it may glitch out and display erratic actions that may prove harmful to its user.

 Social StructurePorygon, Porygon2s, and Porygon-Zs are all capable of interfacing with one another and uploading or downloading data into one another's systems.
-Networks of up to a hundred Porygon2s have been formed, capable of handling and sorting two terabytes of memory.
+Networks of up to a hundred Porygon2s have been formed, capable of handling and sorting of upwards of 100 petabytes of memory.